 A grade appeal will be considered in cases of arbitrary grading or teacher error.
-The appeal process will consider if a grade was fairly and appropriately determined.
-Students must provide evidence that grades were unfairly determined.
+It is not a guarantee that a change to a grade will be awarded.
+The appeal process provides a chance for the student to request a review of evidence that they provide to support a claim that a grade was incorrectly or unfairly determined.
 In the absence of evidence, the grade assigned by the instructor will remain the same.